 School Information for Polk County

-Lunches will be provided at specific school and community locations, Monday, Wednesday & Friday from 11am – 1pm.
-Click here for more details.
+Lunches will be provided at specific school and community locations during the summer. **DAYS AND LOCATIONS HAVE CHANGED FOR JUNE & JULY** – Monday and Thursday from 11am – 1pm.
+Click here for locations and more details.

 The Schools of McKeel Academy